The primary rights under the Family Educational Rights and Privacy Act (FERPA), Federal Law 99-380, include:

 - Participation in officially recognized activities and sports

 - Weight and height of athletic team members

 - Dates of attendance/enrollment

 - Photo/visual likeness

-A student may request that directory information be withheld from the public by completing and filing a written request with the Admissions and Records Office.
-See Authorization to Withhold Directory Information (PDF version).
-Filed requests are valid until revoked by the student in writing.
-If no request is filed, directory information will be released upon inquiry.
+A student may request that directory information be withheld from the public by updating the authorization page in CougarWeb.
+Requests are valid until revoked by the student in writing.
+If no request is on file, directory information will be released upon inquiry.

 To download a PDF version of the most recent rule of this law, visit FERPA Regulations.Please note that a new window will open on your desktop.

 If you do not have Acrobat Reader to view these documents, please click the Adobe Acrobat icon to download the free Adobe Acrobat Reader to your computer.